sandexplus/Modaling/README.md

 #### Callbacks

-You can send the parameters `openCallback` and `closeCallback`.
-Each of them is an object containing two keys `before` and `after`. `before` runs before the modal opens, `after` - after.
+You can send the parameters `initCallback`.
+It is an object containing two keys `before` and `after`. `before` runs before the modal initialize, `after` - after.
 Read more in the Examples section

 ### Methods